alexbfree/thesis/src/chapter-1.md

 **C5: A map of the HDR landscape, identifying obstacles, insights and opportunities**

 The goal of this thesis is to set the stage for future research and innovation in the newly-defined space of Human Data Relations.
 While evaluating methods and approaches 'in the wild' was well-beyond the scope of this thesis, my involvement in external research settings allowed a broad and grounded understanding of the HDR landscape and its practicalities to be formed, such that the landscape can be mapped from multiple perspectives.

+[TODO Only highlight these lists here, move the full lists to 7.5/8?]

 In [7.3](#7.3) the specific wants mentioned above in C2 and C3 are reduced to four simple objectives for effective HDR: